FelixSelter/JEnv-for-Windows/README.md

 1) **Clone this repository**
 2) **Add it to the path**
 3) **Run `jenv` once so the script can do the rest**
 4) **If your using cmd you need to call the batch file.
-If you use powershell its recommended to do so as well but it should also work if you call /src/jenv.ps1**
+If you use powershell you should call /src/jenv.ps1**
 5) **Some reported problems putting JEnv into their C:/Programs folder due to required admin rights**
 6) **I hope I could help you.
 Else open an issue**